joelparkerhenderson/demo-rust-axum/README.md

 axum::Server::bind(&"0.0.0.0:3000".parse().unwrap()) …
 ```

-If you prefer create a socket address step by step, then you can.
+You can create a socket address step by step, if you prefer.

 Modify the demo code to do: